mvenzke-axway/axway-open-docs/content/en/docs/apim_installation/apigw_containers/deployment_flows/custom_image_deployment/container_faq.md

 ### How do you set up API Manager metrics?

-To set up API Manager metrics you must first create an Admin Node Manager Docker image with metrics processing enabled, and then run the Admin Node Manager and API Gateway Docker containers using the `docker run -v` option to mount a volume for the API Gateway events directory.
+To set up API Manager metrics you must first create an Admin Node Manager Docker image with metrics processing enabled, then run the Admin Node Manager and API Gateway Docker containers using the `docker run -v` option to mount a volume for the API Gateway events directory.

 When starting the containers, you must also specify the connection details for the metrics database using environment variables.
 For an example, see [Create a metrics-enabled ANM image](/docs/apim_installation/apigw_containers/deployment_flows/custom_image_deployment/docker_script_anmimage#create-a-metrics-enabled-admin-node-manager-image).